 Color depth is how many colors a video can display.
 More colors mean more realistic and vibrant visuals.

-While 10-bit looks stunning, it requires better hardware to play smoothly.
+While 10-bit looks better, it requires more powerful hardware to play smoothly.

 How Do These Elements Work Together?

 To create a great video, balance resolution, frame rate, bitrate, and color depth.
-Here's how they play together:
+Here's how they work together:

-• Better color depth enhances quality but needs compatible hardware.
+- Better color depth improves quality but needs compatible hardware.

-Example: A 4K video at 60 fps with 10-bit color looks stunning but will need a high bitrate and lots of storage.
+Example: A 4K video at 60 fps with 10-bit color looks great but will need a high bitrate and lots of storage.
 When streaming, your internet speed must also handle the load.

 Optimize Your Videos with Video2Edit

-Presented information is especially useful when planning to use online video converters, like Video2Edit.
+This information is especially useful when you plan to use online video converters like Video2Edit.

 Need to convert your file to MP4?
 Knowing about video frame rate, bitrate, and resolution will help you understand how to use an online tool and specify what you want (e.g., change frame rate, adjust video bitrate, select a video codec, etc.).